 - Climate Change and our Christian Faith

-- Communicating the cost savings of clean energy increases bipartisan support (Aug 4, 2022) Matthew T. Ballew, Jennifer R. Marlon, Matthew H. Goldberg, Edward W. Maibach, Seth A. Rosenthal, Emily Aiken, Anthony Leiserowitz.
+- Changing minds about global warming: vicarious experience predicts self‑reported opinion change in the USA (Aug 4, 2022) Authors: Matthew T. Ballew, Jennifer R. Marlon, Matthew H. Goldberg, Edward W. Maibach, Seth A. Rosenthal, Emily Aiken, Anthony Leiserowitz

 - Jennifer Marlon, Research Scientist with the Yale Program on Climate Change Communication.
 ‘Climate Change Communication: Challenges & Opportunities’(Presentation at SOCAN Monthly Meeting, June 2021; YouTube link)

 - Want to know which of the Six Americas you are in?
 Take the Six Americas Quiz!
 Six Americas Super Short Survey (SASSY!)